nordic-institute/X-Road/doc/Manuals/ig-ss_x-road_v6_security_server_installation_guide.md

 ### B.5 Load Balancing Setup

 Busy production systems may need scalable performance in addition to high availability.
-X-Road supports external load balancing mechanism to address both these problems simultaneously.
+X-Road supports external load balancing mechanism to address both of these problems simultaneously.
 A load balancer is added in front of a security server cluster to route the requests based on selected algorithm.
 This deployment option is extensively documented in \[[IG-XLB](#Ref_IG-XLB)\].

 ![Security server load balancing setup](img/ig-ss_load_balancing.svg)